Also Known As

 • How is it used?

-CGM is not used by a majority of people with type 1 diabetes, but as CGM devices become increasingly accurate and user-friendly, their use is increasing.
+CGM is now used by a large proportion of people with type 1 diabetes.
+As CGM devices become increasingly accurate and user-friendly, their use is increasing.

 • When is it requested?